Family Floer SYZ conjecture for $A_n$ singularity: Quantum correction and T-duality construction

 \begin{rmk} When there is no nontrivial holomorphic disk of Maslov index zero bounded by $L_{q_0}$, then the number $\mathsf n_{\beta(q_0)}$ is a true invariant.
 However, when there exists a nontrivial holomorphic disk of Maslov index zero bounded by $L_{q_0}$, then the number $\mathsf n_{\beta(q_0)}$ is \emph{not} an invariant even if we conventionally still call it open Gromov-Witten invariant (cf. \cite{CLL12}).
 In brief, the issue is the wall-crossing phenomenon \cite{AuTDual}, and the presence of Maslov-0 disks renders it highly sensitive to the choices.
 Especially, a single Maslov-0 disk can lead to infinitely many different tree diagrams to be considered; see Figure \ref{figure_hp_maslov_0}.
 However, fortunately, despite such ambiguities, it follows from Theorem \ref{Main_theorem_thesis_thm} that the mirror Landau-Ginzburg superpotential $W^\vee|_{\tau}$ is well-defined up to affinoid algebra isomorphism.
 This means that, even though the open Gromov-Witten invariants may be sensitive to choices and not invariant in the presence of Maslov-0 disks, the mirror superpotential remains well-defined and robust.
 This is an important property that allows us to study mirror symmetry and construct mirror structures, even in cases where the open Gromov-Witten invariants are not straightforwardly invariant. \end{rmk}

 \begin{rmk} { Compactifying $X$ with an anti-canonical divisor yields a global analytic function, which counts clusters of holomorphic disks intersecting the divisor combined with quantum correction disks contributing to the mirror non-archimedean structure (see Figure \ref{figure_hp_maslov_0}).
 These functions shape and frame the mirror Berkovich space, and investigating their relations unveils its analytic space structure, even if they are not fully explicit.
 This may be evidenced in our ongoing work on a duality from negative to positive vertices.
-In our current case, they are quite explicit yet, and the principle finally leads to (\ref{f_eq_intro}).
-Besides, the order statistic functions suggest the idea of area comparisons, and the relative size of the areas reveals the metric aspect of the SYZ conjecture. } \end{rmk}
+In our current case, they are quite explicit yet, and the principle finally leads to (\ref{f_eq_intro}). } \end{rmk}

 In practice, it is more convenient to use `coordinates'.
 Namely, in view of (\ref{affinoid_torus_chart}), we view $W^\vee|_\tau$ as

 Now, we take two pointed integral affine charts $\chi_a: (U,q_a)\to (V_a, c_a)$ and two corresponding affinoid tropical charts $\tau_a: (\pi_0^\vee)^{-1}(U)\to \trop^{-1}(V_a-c_a)$ for $a=1,2$ as before.
 Also, let $\Phi$ be the transition map from the chart $\tau_1$ to the $\tau_2$ as before.
 Then, due to Theorem \ref{Main_theorem_thesis_thm}, we must have $W^\vee|_{\tau_2} (\phi(\mathbf y)) = W^\vee|_{\tau_1} (\mathbf y)$ for $\phi:=\tau_2^{-1}\circ \Phi\circ \tau_1$; or equivalently, for $y\in \trop^{-1}(V_1-c_1)$, we have